 Mounting the Autopilot¶

 This article explains how to mount the flight controller in standard and alternative orientations.

 It should be placed close to the center of gravity of the vehicle (both horizontally and vertically).
 Generally this means it should be placed within a few centimeters of the middle of the vehicle and level with the motors.
 It is not critical that it is placed exactly at the middle but closer is better (there are no recorded cases of problems caused by the controller being far from the centre of gravity).
 If the autopilot cannot be placed at the center of the vehicle setting the IMU position offset parameters may improve performance slightly.

-The board should be attached to the frame using 4 cubes of vibration dampening foam approximately 3/4 inch square (3DR-supplied Pixhawk’s come with foam cubes made by 3M).
+The board should be attached to the frame using 4 cubes of vibration dampening foam approximately 3/4 inch square (3M foam can be purchased from mRobotics).